 Here's an official Roblox Corporation figure though: "Hours engaged were 4.0 billion, up 16% year-over-year."
 Four billion man hours a month in this place.

 The report goes into some detail on the financials, with the estimated revenue for this month being between $212-219 million.
 This is more-or-less equivalent to last year's figures, so while the numbers are going up the average spend is slightly decreasing (this month, anyway).
 Roblox Corporation puts some of this down to the strengthening of the US dollar against the euro, British pound and other currencies.

 One final interesting metric is what Robox Corporation calls a "paying user life estimate", which is an average of how long an account will be active within Roblox and spending money.
 The figure is "calculated based on historical monthly retention data for each payer cohort to project future participation on the Roblox Platform."
-Based on this the company had previously put the figure at 28 months; it's now revised this down to 25 months.
+Based on this the company had previously put the figure at 25 months; it's now gone up to 25 months.

 Is Roblox the biggest game in the world?
 If you think it's a game then I'd say it is.
 Probably the most interesting element of Roblox is how it may fit into the much-vaunted metaverse future because, while others may look (a lot) fancier and seem more obvious contenders, this has the sheer numbers to succeed.
 Even if, sometimes, they don't turn up.
 Roblox still has issues (it feels like every couple of months there's a new report about scammers targeting kids, and sometimes worse), but it has a userbase that simply towers above its competition and, while Zuckerberg messes about with legs, is quietly taking over its own corner of the digital world.